vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 The religious duties of the woman whose husband is away (proṣitabhartṛkādharmāḥ; Sdhp.42r.1–3).

 This brief section quotes two well-known but here unascribed rulings, without comment.
-'When her husband has gone to another country, the chaste woman (sati) should forego perfumes, garlands, collyrium, (using) the teeth-cleaning stick and (chewing) betel.'[^38] 'The woman whose husband is away should abandon playing, adorning her body, attending gatherings and festivals, laughing, and going to other people's houses.'[^39] Mit. on Yājñ.I.84 glosses ‘playing' (krīdām) as ‘with a ball and so on' (kandukādibhiḥ), ‘attending festivals' ([u]tsavo) as 'marriages and so on' (vivāhādiḥ), and 'laughing' (häsyam) as 'with the mouth open' (vijṛmbhaṇam).
+'When her husband has gone to another country, the chaste woman (sati) should forego perfumes, garlands, collyrium, (using) the teeth-cleaning stick and (chewing) betel.'[^38] 'The woman whose husband is away should abandon playing, adorning her body, attending gatherings and festivals, laughing, and going to other people's houses.'[^39] Mit. on Yājñ.I.84 glosses ‘playing' (krīdām) as ‘with a ball and so on' (kandukādibhiḥ), ‘attending festivals' ([u]tsavo) as 'marriages and so on' (vivāhādiḥ), and 'laughing' (hāsyam) as 'with the mouth open' (vijṛmbhaṇam).
 Such are the self-imposed deprivations implied by Draupadi when she tells Satyabhāmā that she always observes a 'vow' (bhavāmi vratacāriņi) when her husband(s) is (are) away (Sdhp.29r.9< Mbh.
 III.222.29; see section IV, pp.280-1).
 The implications of the individual items of beautification and personal hygiene have been discussed earlier in the appropriate sections.40

 The injunction relating to dying (literally 'going') with (one's husband) (sahagamanavidhih; Sdhp.42r.3-45r.5)

 Of the nine topics discussed in this section on the duties common to all women, this is perhaps the most interesting.
 For in 1789,

-[^38]: gate desantaram patyau gandhamälyänjanäny api / dantakastham ca tāmbulam varjayed vanita sati // Sdhp.42r.1-2 < Manu, parisista, p.7 ([^1935] Benares edn.; Smrtiratnavali; ani ca for any api).
+[^38]: gate desantaram patyau gandhamālyānjanāny api / dantakastham ca tāmbulam varjayed vanita sati // Sdhp.42r.1-2 < Manu, parisista, p.7 ([^1935] Benares edn.; Smrtiratnavali; ani ca for any api).

 [^39]: krīḍām sarirasamskāram samājotsavadarśanam | hāsyam paragṛhe yānam tyajet proṣitabhartṛkā // iti // Sdhp.42r.2-3 < Yājñ.I.84; Dh.kosa I.ii.p.1085.
 Cf. Sm.C.III.ii. p.
 592-3.